 Any condition affecting the eye is classified as an eye disorder.
 Eye disorders can affect any part of the eye, including the eyelids, eyelashes, iris, pupil, lens, and the sclera (the "white" of the eye).
 Nerves, muscles, and blood vessels that surround the eye can also be affected by eye disorders.

 Eye disorders may include any of the following: vision problems, including astigmatism (vision difficulties due to a football-shaped cornea), diabetic retinopathy, myopia (nearsightedness), or hyperopia (farsightedness); conjunctivitis (inflammation of the conjunctiva); uveitis (inflammation of the uvea); keratitis (inflammation of the cornea); xerophthalmia (dry eye); glaucoma (an increase in intraocular pressure); age-related macular degeneration; and cataract (an opacity that develops in the crystalline lens of the eye).
+Some of these conditions, such as astigmatism myopia, glaucoma, macular degeneration, cataracts, and retinitis pigmentosa, have been linked to genetic abnormalities.
+Treatment and prognosis varies, depending on the specific condition.

 Please see individual Natural Standard condition monographs on glaucoma, cataracts, retinopathy, and macular degeneration for more information on these eye disorders.

-Age-related macular degeneration, allergic conjunctivitis, aqueous humor, arcus senilis, astigmatism, bacterial conjunctivitis, calcific band keratopathy, chlamydial conjunctivitis, choroid, ciliary body, ciliary muscles, conjunctiva, conjunctivitis, cornea, corneal abrasion, dry eye, ectropion, eye inflammation, giant papillary conjunctivitis, gonococcal conjunctivitis, hyperopia, iris, keratitis, keratoconjunctivitis sicca, lacrimal glands, laser-assisted in situ keratomileusis, LASIK, Leber's disease, lupus, myopia, nasolacrimal duct, neonatal conjunctivitis, non-infectious conjunctivitis, ophthalmia neonatorum, ophthalmia neonatorum prevention, ophthalmologists, ophthalmoscopy, optometrists, photoreactive keratectomy, photoreceptors, photorefractive keratectomy, pinkeye, presbyopia, PRK, punctum, retinal examination, retinitis pigmentosa, rheumatoid arthritis, sclera, scotomas, Sjögren syndrome, slit-lamp examination, thimerosal, uveitis, viral conjunctivitis, vision problems, visual field loss, vitrectomy, xerophthalmia.
+Age-related macular degeneration, allergic conjunctivitis, aqueous humor, arcus senilis, astigmatism, bacterial conjunctivitis, blepharitis, calcific band keratopathy, chlamydial conjunctivitis, choroid, ciliary body, ciliary muscles, conjunctiva, conjunctivitis, cornea, corneal abrasion, dry eye, ectropion, eye inflammation, giant papillary conjunctivitis, gonococcal conjunctivitis, hyperopia, iris, keratitis, keratoconjunctivitis sicca, lacrimal glands, laser-assisted in situ keratomileusis, LASIK, Leber's disease, lupus, myopia, nasolacrimal duct, neonatal conjunctivitis, non-infectious conjunctivitis, ophthalmia neonatorum, ophthalmia neonatorum prevention, ophthalmologists, ophthalmoscopy, optometrists, photoreactive keratectomy, photoreceptors, photorefractive keratectomy, pinkeye, presbyopia, PRK, punctum, retinal examination, retinitis pigmentosa, rheumatoid arthritis, sclera, scotomas, Sjögren syndrome, slit-lamp examination, thimerosal, uveitis, viral conjunctivitis, vision problems, visual field loss, vitrectomy, xerophthalmia.

 structure and function of the eye